Trinity Bank, N.A. (OTCMKTS:TYBT) Plans Dividend of $0.88

 Trinity Bank, N.A.
-(OTCMKTS:TYBT – Get Free Report) announced a dividend on Tuesday, March 26th, NASDAQ reports.
-Shareholders of record on Monday, April 15th will be given a dividend of 0.88 per share on Tuesday, April 30th.
-The ex-dividend date of this dividend is Friday, April 12th.
-This is a boost from Trinity Bank, N.A.’s previous dividend of $0.85.
+(OTCMKTS:TYBT – Get Free Report) declared a dividend on Tuesday, March 26th, NASDAQ reports.
+Shareholders of record on Monday, April 15th will be paid a dividend of 0.88 per share on Tuesday, April 30th.
+The ex-dividend date is Friday, April 12th.
+This is an increase from Trinity Bank, N.A.’s previous dividend of $0.85.

 Trinity Bank, N.A.
 Stock Performance

 Trinity Bank, N.A.
-(OTCMKTS:TYBT – Get Free Report) last announced its quarterly earnings data on Tuesday, January 30th.
-The company reported $1.88 earnings per share (EPS) for the quarter.
-The business had revenue of $4.25 million during the quarter.
+(OTCMKTS:TYBT – Get Free Report) last announced its earnings results on Tuesday, January 30th.
+The company reported $1.88 earnings per share for the quarter.
+The company had revenue of $4.25 million during the quarter.

 Trinity Bank, N.A.
 Company Profile